No matter what form it takes, tobacco is not safe.

 Many cigars are designed to appeal to younger smokers.

 Some cigars come in sweet candy or fruit flavors.
 Many are sold as singles, so they’re cheaper and easier to buy.
-For these reason and others, cigar smoking is on the rise among teens.
+For these reason and others, cigar smoking is on the rise among teens and young adults.

 Cigars are not safer than cigarettes.